Fort Miller, California: Impact

-Fort Miller lent its name to the civillian settlement which grew up west of it.
+Fort Miller lent its name to the civilian settlement which grew up west of it.
 The settlement was originally named Rootville but changed to Millerton and it served as the first county seat for Fresno county.
 The settlement was abandoned but the name remains in the form of Lake Millerton.
 The Fresno Unified School District named a middle school after Fort Miller.

 Fort Miller is listed as a California Historical Landmark.
 It was added as landmark #584 on May 22, 1957.
 It is also listed on the Fresno County register of historic places.
 The Fort Miller blockhouse is considered the oldest remaining structure in Fresno County, since it was built first out of all the buildings in the fort.
 It is on the county register of historic places as a separate entry from the overall fort and it is also on the city of Fresno register of historic places.